living-labs/ll-api/doc/source/tutorial.rst

 This assumes the API runs on :code:`localhost`, your own computer.
 If the :code:`--host` argument is omitted, a default online API (specified in :code:`ll/core/config.py`) is used.

 It will take TREC queries/runs/document (see :code:`-h` for file locations and how to change them) as a basis.
+By default, `train` queries are added.
+If you want to upload `test` queries, use :code:`--query_type test`.
 Alternatively, with the :code:`--letor` switch, this client will accept Learning to Rank (Letor) data.

 Then, to simulate interactions, run the following: